Kathy Lynn Emerson

 MALYN CHAMBRE (d.1543+)

 Malyn or Malena Chambre was the wife of Philip Tilney/Tylney of Streatham, Surrey (d.
 September 1541), usher of the privy chamber to Henry VIII.
 They had one son, Edmund (1535/6-August 20, 1610).
 In late 1536, Malyn was in the service of the Dowager Duchess of Norfolk, Agnes Tylney (her husband's aunt) at Lambeth.
 She was one of those aware of young Catherine Howard's promiscuous behavior.
 She kept quiet about it and some accounts indicate that when Catherine became queen, Malyn became one of her chamber women.
 On September 10, 1541, Malyn's husband was buried in St. Leonard's Church, Streatham.
 Two months later, Malyn was examined by the Chancellor of Augmentations in the matter of the queen's treason.
 According to the L&P, she returned to Lambeth afterward, to the house of one Feffar.
 Duchess Agnes then sent her servant, Chamber (a relative?) for her and questioned her about her examination, but Malyn had been told not to answer.
 She did tell the duchess that her husband had died in debt and the duchess promised to help her.
 Unfortunately, they were both arrested and tried for treason shortly thereafter.
 Malyn was sentenced to life imprisonment on December 22, 1541 but she was pardoned and released after Catherine Howard's execution on February 13, 1542.
-The author of the DNB entry for her son speculates that both Malyn and young Edward were taken into the duchess's household after her release.
+The author of the DNB entry for her son speculates that both Malyn and young Edmund were taken into the duchess's household after her release.
+Duncan Salkeld, in Shakespeare among the Courtesans, states that Edmund had an older brother named Robert.
+Edmund was master of revels under Elizabeth.

 see CATHERINE BLOUNT; CATHERINE EDGECUMBE